Zak4sad/container_solutions_task/README.md

 - Publish code coverage results in SonarQube.
 - Scan the Docker image for security vulnerabilities.
 - Configure a monitoring system using Prometheus.
+- Deploy the application in a staging environment (locally first)

 ## Run it using docker-compose
 In my docker-compose file I used :